h2-logo Art Tracks Overview

 h2-logo Art Gallery Track

-Showcases finished, concept-driven artworks exploring visual information communication through artistic expression.
+The Art Gallery Track showcases finished, concept-driven artworks exploring visual information communication through artistic expression.
 Works should embody VINCI 2026’s core theme and draw from 2025–2026 trends (AI symbiosis, bio-digital hybridity, XR counter-narratives).
 Prioritizes works that merge aesthetic innovation with critical engagement, balancing artistic expression with VINCI’s focus on information communication.

 • In-Between Data Landscapes: Mixed-media installations merging physical materials (textiles, 3D prints) with digital data projections to represent climate change or urban transition